 Here’s a sample flow that I’ve practiced myself.
 When lockdown came into place, I transitioned to holding poses for one minute each (which means this flow will probably look a lot shorter than you imagine):

 • Table Top To Cat/Cow Flow: This is a great flow to warm up your spine.
-Feel free to explore barrel rolls, move side to side, or anything else that feels good.
+Feel free to explore barrel rolls, move side to side, or anything else that feels good in these two poses.

 • Thread The Needle: Be sure to do both sides for this pose.
 You have the option to keep your free arm on the mat for support or in a half-bind behind the back.
 Stay in this pose for as long as you feel you need to.

-• Extended Leg To Big Toe: We already don’t extend the toes in our regular lives or really pay much attention to them.
+• Extended Leg To Big Toe: We already don’t extend our toes in our regular lives or really pay much attention to them.
 Our toes take a huge burden every day by helping to carry our body weight and balance us as we walk.
 I incorporate this pose into every practice every day.

 • Downward Facing Dog: If you’ve taken up running as a means to get outside (while still keeping your six-feet distance), experiment with extending one sole flat to the mat with the opposite knee bent as much as necessary for one minute, then switch.
 Tight muscles in the legs are notorious for runners and yoga can help counteract that.